FAQ

 Finally, one of the reasons we started VisaReady was because we believe in fairness to all applicants.
 Seeking special treatment for individual cases is not fairness.

-We’re the gold standard.
+Why?
+Because we're the gold standard.
 VisaReady officers are the most qualified people in the world to advise on U.S. visas because they know the process inside and out.
-They’re also extremely well-qualified professionals who must be paid accordingly!
+They're also extremely well-qualified professionals who must be paid accordingly!

 1. No one else can do what we do.